SNAP Benefits in Missouri: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you budget effectively and make the most of your monthly food assistance.
+Managing your SNAP benefits helps you make the most of your monthly food assistance and stay on top of important dates.

 How to Check Your EBT Balance